Bisleri06/Maze-path-finding/README.md

 # Maze-path-finding
-A Visualizer for DFS and BFS solving a maze using p5js
+A Visualizer for solving a maze using DFS and BFS in p5js

 DFS: https://editor.p5js.org/Stalk4r/full/uM58-5Uon
 <br/>